-A history of Pirates on Saint Malo
+#8 Learn about the history of Pirates on Saint Malo

 From having its own language, Breton, to repeatedly resisting the rest of France, Brittany has always strived to be different.
 The residents of St-Malo (or malouins as they refer to themselves) took this one step further.
 They repeatedly refused to be ruled by France, or even by Breton laws at a local level.
 A famous saying from the town is:

 “Ni Français, ni Breton, Malouin suis” (I am neither French, nor Breton, but Malouin)

 They were also referred to as ‘corsairs’.
 The city’s residents who took to the seas made a great deal of profit from attacking ships on the high seas, looting and plundering as they went.
 Often, the missions would translate from sea to land.
-The pirates from Saint-Malo traveled as far as Plymouth in South Devon, UK.
+The pirates from Saint-Malo travelled as far as Plymouth in South Devon, UK.

 But the sailors of Saint-Malo hold a much more nefarious title than merely being sailors of questionable morals.
 A certain sailor from the town, Jacques Cartier, is credited with being the first European to rediscover Canada.
-He was sent by King Francois I and landed in what is now Quebec in modern day Canada.
-Cartier was also apparently the first European to sail down and map the Saint Lawrence river.
+He was sent by King Francois I and landed in what is now Quebec in modern-day Canada.
+Cartier was also apparently the first European to sail down and map the Saint Lawrence River.